manos/SPOT-GPS-Tracker-Current-Location-on-Your-Website/README.md

 -----------
 Edit the file, to add your spot_id and file paths, then:

-Just run `spotparse.py -k -m` from cron (every 15 minutes at most), and it will generate a map.
+Just run `spotparse.py -k -m >/dev/null` from cron (every 15 minutes at most), and it will generate a map.

 background
 ----------